Do Jehovah’s Witnesses really protect their members in times of natural disaster? What is their priority before, during, and after such times?

-Let’s think this over for a moment; a typhoon is coming, in a country where many people already struggle to keep a roof over their heads and food on the table, and a father’s instructions to the family are to toss out what little food they have, and use the storage space for their religious pamphlets and books.
-It may be weeks before the family is near a ready food supply after a typhoon moves through, and also keep in mind, religious books and pamphlets can be easily and readily replaced.
+Let’s think this over for a moment; a typhoon is coming, in a country where many people already struggle to survive, and a father’s instructions are to toss out what little food they have, to use the storage space for their religious pamphlets and books.
+It may be weeks after the typhoon moves through before the family has a ready food supply, and yet, his priority are their religious books and pamphlets, which can be easily and readily replaced.

-While an argument might be made that it does no good to save yourself physically if you aren’t worried about your spirituality, and that “spiritual food” is more important than physical food (from a religious person’s standpoint), I might respond to that argument by noting that you don’t need to read stacks and stacks of Watchtower literature every day to survive spiritually, but you do need to eat every day to survive physically.
-I might also mention that I did not see a bible in their stack of literature, but only Watchtower related books and magazines.
-As a matter of fact, the most prominently displayed item was the infamous “Listen, Obey and Be Blessed” video created for children; if you’re not familiar with the video, you can view a commentary on it here.
+While an argument might be made by a religious person that it does no good to save yourself physically if you aren’t worried about your spirituality, I might respond by noting that you don’t need to read stacks and stacks of Watchtower literature every day to survive spiritually.
+However, you do need to eat every day to survive physically!

-Consider, too, that if their priorities impelled them to keep a bible rather than Watchtower literature, they would have had room for food, medicine, and emergency supplies!
-A bible can be put in the corner of the freezer with plenty of space left over for other items, but the family instead used what little space they had for piece after piece of literature from the Watchtower Society.
+Consider, too, that if they had kept a bible rather than Watchtower literature, they would have had room for food, medicine, and emergency supplies!
+A bible can be put in the corner of the freezer with plenty of space left over for other items, but the family used what little space they had for piece after piece of literature from the Watchtower Society.

 To really drive home the obscenity of this family’s example, let’s put it in another framework.
-Suppose the family were all Republicans, and a typhoon was headed their way, so the father ordered the children to toss out the food from the freezer and replace it with Republican literature.
-Or, suppose the father worked at a car dealership, and replaced the food with brochures and literature for the cars he was selling.
+Suppose the family were all part of a certain political party, and a typhoon was headed their way, so the father ordered the children to toss out the food from the freezer and replace it with political literature.
 Would anyone look at that decision and think positively of the family?
-Not only would they be derided and chastised, but some might even call for the removal of the children from the home, as it’s obvious the parents do not have their priorities straight when it comes to their family’s health and safety.
+Not only would they be derided and chastised, but some might even call for the removal of the children from the home, as it’s obvious the parents do not have their priorities straight when it comes to the family’s health and safety.

-Jehovah’s Witnesses, and the religion’s leaders in particular, often wedge themselves between their followers and god in many ways, saying that a person needs to be aligned with them in order to gain salvation, stating outright that anyone and everyone else in the world will die at Armageddon, and bragging that they are the channel by which Jesus leads his followers.
-This video is a prime example of how well they’ve accomplished the feat of making themselves and their writing and their teaching of prime importance, more so than food and emergency provisions, and even the bible itself.
+Jehovah’s Witness leaders often wedge themselves between their followers and god in many ways, saying that a person needs to be aligned with them in order to gain salvation, and bragging that they are the channel by which Jesus leads his followers (see this post).
+This video is a prime example of how well they’ve accomplished the feat of making themselves and their writing of prime importance, more so than food and emergency provisions, and even the bible.

 Please share via the social plug-ins.
 Thank you.